rcalandrelli/HiCtool/tutorial/normalization-matrix-balancing.md

 - **Visualizing a single heatmap by passing as input the global contact matrix**

-A single contact matrix can be plotted by passing as argument the chromosome(s) in the rows (``--chr_row``) and in the columns (``--chr_col``) as a list between square brackets.
+A single contact matrix can be plotted by passing the global contact matrix and as arguments the chromosome(s) in the rows (``--chr_row``) and in the columns (``--chr_col``) as a list between square brackets.

 **Tip!** Loading the global map to extract the single matrices to plot may require time especially at higher resolutions.
-If you wish to plot several single heatmaps either input them all at once using ``--chr_row`` and ``--chr_col`` as below, or extract them before using ``--action extract_single_map`` as above and then plot them.
+If you wish to plot several single heatmaps either input them all at once using ``--chr_row`` and ``--chr_col`` as below.

 - **Visualizing a single heatmap by passing as input the single contact matrix**

-A single contact matrix can be plotted also using the single contact matrix.
-At higher resolution, this is suggested to avoid any memory problem.
+A single heatmap can be plotted also using the single contact matrix as input. **At higher resolution, this is suggested to avoid any memory error.**

 ***